baraldor/defi/README.md

 https://nakamoto.com/beginners-guide-to-defi/

 #  History
 It all started long before Bitcoin.

 Story of DeFi: How it Started, Where It Stands Now, DeFi Definition Revisited
 https://www.youtube.com/watch?t=31&v=wSUwFVp4Fn4&feature=youtu.be

-# History of money
+# History of Money

-The Evolution of the monetary policy https://open.spotify.com/episode/4HxJzlbJLEUpsZGduhSE42?si=eEl545kwSDu6znUUZpAG3w
+The Evolution of the Monetary Policy
+https://open.spotify.com/episode/4HxJzlbJLEUpsZGduhSE42?si=eEl545kwSDu6znUUZpAG3w

 # Blockchain Basics